Blog post

 None of our colleagues at the Accounting and People Operations department had tried Cardanit before.
 Yet we’ve managed to familiarize them both with the tool and with the basics of the BPMN standard in just a couple of remote sessions with our internal BPMN expert.

-As for the rest, they’ve managed to draw the BPMN diagrams for all their procedures on their own in just a couple of weeks, exchanging all feedback directly from the Cardanit editor.
-There was no need to exchange emails and screenshots, or to attend endless Zoom or Meet conferences - Cardanit editor had everything they needed to collect and process feedback on the BPMN diagrams.
+As for the rest, they’ve managed to draw the BPMN diagrams for all their procedures on their own in just a couple of weeks, exchanging all feedback directly from the Cardanit modeler.
+There was no need to exchange emails and screenshots, or to attend endless Zoom or Meet conferences - Cardanit had everything they needed to collect and process feedback on the BPMN diagrams.

 A bpmn workflow drawn with Cardanit that illustrates the onboarding process of new employees